 Store the basics – Using the list you’re putting together from your shopping lists, receipts, and recipes, begin adding the more common ingredients and staples to your food storage.
 We’re talking salt, sugar, flour, condiments, sauces, spices, etc.

 Meats – Store protein.
-If you or a member of your family doesn’t eat meat, store the alternatives you already consume.
+If you or a family member doesn’t eat meat, store the alternatives you already consume.
 I like the variety of meats we store in the freezer (Count only if you can keep it fresh in the event of a power outage), what we’ve canned ourselves, and store-bought canned meats.
 Since we’re prepping for beginners, I’ll stick with store-bought today.

 For some ideas, I like canned beef, chicken, and pork by Keystone.
 I like spam, tuna, canned chicken breast, and corned beef hash.
 You might prefer canned roast beef, beef stew, canned meat spreads, canned ham, or corned beef.
 Find what works for you and your family.

 Vegetables – We keep a nice garden, and you may as well, but since this is what?
 Yes, prepping for beginners, I’ll talk about canned vegetables.
-Again, if you have a way to keep frozen foods with the electricity out, go for it.
+Again, if you can keep frozen foods with electricity out, go for it.

 Home canning is in a later step, so it looks like we’re down to canned vegetables.
 “But I’m not too fond of canned vegetables, Brian.”
 None of it?
 Is that even possible?
 What about starving, do you like that?
 Oh wait, I thought I was talking to one of my kids for a second. 😉